sapa/spa-specifications/identities.md

 ### Appellations <a id="appellations"></a>

-The CIDOC-CRM has one main class (`E41 Appellation`) and several subclasses to document appellations.
-Here subclasses are only used if they express a specific form of appellation in respect to the type of entity that is described (`E35 Title`, `E48 Place Name`).
-However, in all cases the structure is the same and as appellations are never used for more than one entity, they are modeled as blank nodes.
+The CIDOC-CRM has one main class (`E41 Appellation`) and several subclasses in respect to the type of entity that is described (`E82 Actor Appellation`, `E35 Title`, `E48 Place Name`).
+In all cases the structure is the same and as appellations are never used for more than one entity, they are modeled as blank nodes.

 `rdfs:label` is additionally used for the most common appellation in order to facilitate database requests that are not primarily interested in appellations.